leandroohf/jekyll-now/projects.md

 # Virtual Eye

+Project developed during my MSc.
+I develped a computational framework in C++ capable to reproduce the optical and physiological phenomena of the human visual system.
+To accomplish that, I worked by manipulating 3d meshes using algorithms such as "door-in doo-out", developed realistc ray traces algorithms and schematics models of the eye was built and in addition in-vivo data obtained from corneal topography machine was introduced in these models allowing tthe framework determine optical properties of real Cornea topologies and determine high order abberations for individuals.

 The increase in performance of the modern computers has driven scientific work in the areas of computer simulation.
 Many authors use in their research commercial tools that use embedding algorithms, which sources are not provided, and it makes harder and sometimes impossible, the development of novel theories or experiments.
 This work explores this gap left for those authors.

 We present a computational framework capable to reproduce the optical and physiological phenomena of the human visual system.
 We construct schematical models of the human eye from quadrics surfaces and consider an algorithm of realistic ray tracing.
 Afterward, we performed a study on schematics models and in addition we introduce,